 Pressure Profiling Simulator (Espresso)

-The pressure profiling simulator is loading...
-If nothing appears, please reload the page — or view espresso machines.
+The Pressure Profiling Simulator is loading… If nothing appears, please reload the page—or view espresso machines.

 Pre-infusion, Peak Pressure, and Profile

 Important in the CCC sense: Pressure is a tool, not an end in itself.
-We choose by taste, weight, and ratio — not by the clock.
+We choose by taste, weight, and ratio—not by the clock.
 There is no right or wrong; the cup decides.

-Sources: Istituto Nazionale Espresso Italiano (certified Italian espresso: 9 bar ± 1, 88 °C ± 2, ~25 s); Cameron, Hendon et al. (2020), “Systematically Improving Espresso", Matter 2, 631–648 (extraction uniformity & channeling).
+Sources: Istituto Nazionale Espresso Italiano (certified Italian espresso: 9 bar ± 1, 88 °C ± 2, ~25 s); Cameron, Hendon et al. (2020), "Systematically Improving Espresso", Matter 2, 631–648 (Extraction uniformity & channeling).

 Controlling Pressure

-What does pressure profiling mean in espresso?
+What does pressure profiling mean for espresso?

 How many bar does an espresso need?

-What does pre-infusion do?
+What does a pre-infusion do?

 Does higher pressure mean more extraction?